Making a complaint about NSW public schools - guide for parent & carers

 - action to fix the matter or improve the situation

 - an admission that the situation could have been handled better or differently

 - an undertaking to review the department's policies in light of the complaint.

 If the complaint is not upheld, we will give you clear reasons for our decision.

-If you are not happy with the way we handled your complaint or you have further information, you may ask for a review of your complaint by contacting the principal, the director public schools or the manager of the section of the department that handled your complaint.
+If you have information that the complaint outcome was incorrect and/or the complaint handling process was unfair, you may ask for a review of your complaint by contacting the school principal, the director educational leadership for that school or the manager of the section of the department that handled your complaint.
 If you are unsure who to contact, you can use the online complaint form or the Feedback Assist widget on the right-hand side of this page.

-If you feel that you have not been treated fairly or that the result is still unreasonable, you may wish to seek a review from an independent organisation.
+If you believe that you have not been treated fairly or that the result is still unreasonable, you may wish to seek a review from an independent organisation.

 02 9286 1000